sarveshveer12345-maker/Retail-Sales-Profit-Analysis-Tableau/README.md

 - Focus marketing and inventory efforts in the West region to maximize profitability in the highest profit-generating market.

-- Promote high-margin sub-categories like laptops and phones to further increase overall profit.
+- Promote high profit-contributing sub-categories like laptops and phones to further increase overall profit.

 - Analyze and replicate the sales strategies of Soumya and Pooja to improve overall team profitability.